-- 11.1 Service Managers, or their authorised officers, will certify all payments for goods, supplies or services. - 11.1.1 The Section 151 Officer will approve manual and electronic procedures for certifying payments. - 11.1.2 A Service Manager may authorise an officer in his/her department to certify official orders, accounts for payment and salary and wages records. - 11.1.3 Service Managers shall keep a record of the specimen signatures or passwords of officers who are authorised to certify accounts for payment.
+- 11.1 Service Managers, or their authorised officers, will certify all payments for goods, supplies or services. - 11.1.1 The Section 151 Officer will approve manual and electronic procedures for certifying payments.
+The current thresholds are as follows:

+- 11.1.2 A Service Manager may authorise an officer in his/her department to certify official orders, accounts for payment and salary and wages records. - 11.1.3 Service Managers shall keep a record of the specimen signatures or passwords of officers who are authorised to certify accounts for payment.
 The record must be in a form acceptable to the Section 151 Officer.
-Service Managers must send copies of specimen signatures or passwords to the Section 151 Officer. - 11.1.4 Service Managers shall immediately notify the Section 151 Officer when an authorised officer leaves the employment of the Council. - 11.1.5 All payments for goods, supplies or services must be invoiced.
+Service Managers must send copies of specimen signatures or passwords to the Section 151 Officer. - 11.1.4 Service Managers shall immediately notify the Section 151 Officer when an authorised officer leaves the employment of the Council. - 11.1.5 All payments for goods, supplies or services must be invoiced and will ordinarily be supported with a purchase order number.